gardener/landscapercli/docs/reference/landscaper-cli_components-cli_oci_tags.md

-## landscaper-cli components-cli ctf push
+## landscaper-cli components-cli oci tags

-Pushes all archives of a ctf to a remote repository
+Lists all tags of artifact reference

 ### Synopsis

-Push pushes all component archives and oci artifacts to the defined oci repository.

-The oci repository is automatically determined based on the component/artifact descriptor (repositoryContext, component name and version).

-Note: Currently only component archives are supoprted.
-Generic OCI Artifacts will be supported in the future.
+tags lists all tags for a specific artifact reference that is known by the registry.

 ```
-landscaper-cli components-cli ctf push ctf-path [flags]
+landscaper-cli components-cli oci tags [artifact reference] [flags]
 ```

 ### Options